googlefonts/how-to-hint-variable-fonts/README.md

 That’s it for the edits on the Cap K. The middle points are now correctly positioned in the hinted outlines for all variations.
 The hinting is complete and ready for proofing.

 Editing glyphs and adding interpolations can be done in an efficient way using the graphical hinting tools.
-As you progress throught the glyph set and gain more experience, its becomes easier and faster to spot where and for which glyphs any additional edits are needed.
+As you progress through the glyph set and gain more experience, its becomes easier and faster to spot where and for which glyphs any additional edits are needed.
 Proof glyphs by turning hinting on and off, `ctrl + g` at some smaller point sizes to spot distortions.

 **Editing other Capitals**